function-store/TD_NDI_NamedRouter/README.md

 - A source named "MyPC_Projector" automatically routes to output "Projector" (with default regex matching pattern of `.*_{Output Name}`)
 - "Something_LED" matches to output "LED"
 - The latest matching source will take precedence

-- Manual override available through the component or web interface
+The system automatically handles source name variations:
+- Pattern `camera` matches both "camera" and "cameras"
+- Pattern `projector` matches both "Projector" and "PROJECTORS"

+> Automatic matching can be overridden manually via the web interface

 ## User Guide